-After frying up a crispy batch of homemade fried chicken, french fries or any other delicious meal in your home, figuring out what to do with all of that used oil in your pot can be confusing.
+After frying up a crispy batch of homemade fried chicken, french fries or any other delicious meal in your home, figuring out what to do with all of that used cooking oil in your pot can be confusing.
 Instead of looking for a way to dispose of this oil right away, you should look for ways to recycle.
-Recycling your cooking oil is better for the environment and the well being of the community.
+Recycling used cooking oil is better for the environment and the well being of the community.
 Thankfully, there are a variety of ways you can recycle home cooking oil safely.

 Recycle By Using Again

 Before you go ahead and get rid of all that expensive oil you just used, you may want to think about saving it for another time.
 While oil isn’t good for infinite uses, you can use it one to two additional times to save yourself some money.
 Simply filter your used oil through a coffee filter or cheesecloth to get rid of any food particles.
 Then store your oil in an airtight container away from any sunlight.
 Just make sure the oil doesn’t smell rancid before using it again.
 Keep in mind that the smoke point of your oil will decrease each time you use it.